 Before you give them a complete rundown on how solar power works, find out what your buyer’s concerns are, is it to save money on power?
 To help the environment?
 To go off-grid?

-Your buyers’ are likely aware that solar power systems are expensive and take a while to pay for themselves, so be sure to educate them how it can save them money down the road, and how it greatly benefits the environment.
+Your buyers’ are likely aware that solar power systems are expensive and take a while to pay for themselves.
+Be sure to educate them on how solar will save them money down the road, and how it greatly benefits the environment.

 Use your expertise to build trust with your prospective buyer, and always be honest with them.
 Be sure to highlight how solar power will solve their problems based on your conversation with them.

 Buying solar leads is essential to your long-term success, but it’s only one part of the equation.
 You must have a sound plan for turning prospects into paying customers.